SEB-14-Bahrain/men-stack-notes/README.md

 An unchecked checkbox does not send a value.

-Our schema expects a boolean:
+Our schema (model) expects a boolean:

 ```js
 isReadyToEat: Boolean